aifimmunology/MOCHA/README.md

 * * *

 # <a name="introduction"></a> Introduction
-scMACS is an R package containing a novel single-cell peak-calling algorithm that leverages single-cell information to determine whether a particular genomic region is open by calculating two measures of intensities, and using these to call peaks via a hierarchical model.
+MOCHA is an R package containing a novel single-cell peak-calling algorithm that leverages single-cell information to determine whether a particular genomic region is open by calculating two measures of intensities, and using these to call peaks via a hierarchical model.

 # <a name="library"></a> Install package and load library

 To install in a HISE IDE, run the following lines of code to install directly from GitHub replacing 'your_token' with your [Github Personal Access Token](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

     Sys.setenv(GITHUB_PAT='your_token')
-    devtools::install_github("aifimmunology/scMACS")
+    devtools::install_github("aifimmunology/MOCHA")

 # <a name="vignette"></a> Usage

 ## Please view the example usage found in this [vignette](vignettes/COVID_example.R).

 # <a name="results"></a> Tips: Result formats
 While the pipeline can be run function-to-function, you may wish to inspect intermediate results or use end results for your own custom analyses.
-All scMACS outputs use common Bioconductor data structures.
+All MOCHA outputs use common Bioconductor data structures.
 We also provide some getters for accessing specific results.

 ## callOpenTiles results
-The output of the first step of the pipeline, `scMACS::callOpenTiles` is a [MultiAssayExperiment](https://www.bioconductor.org/packages/devel/bioc/vignettes/MultiAssayExperiment/inst/doc/MultiAssayExperiment.html#overview-of-the-multiassayexperiment-class) organizing your open-tiles by cell population.
-This is the input to the next function, `scMACS::getSampleTileMatrices`.
+The output of the first step of the pipeline, `MOCHA::callOpenTiles` is a [MultiAssayExperiment](https://www.bioconductor.org/packages/devel/bioc/vignettes/MultiAssayExperiment/inst/doc/MultiAssayExperiment.html#overview-of-the-multiassayexperiment-class) organizing your open-tiles by cell population.
+This is the input to the next function, `MOCHA::getSampleTileMatrices`.
 ```R
 > tileResults
 A MultiAssayExperiment object of 3 listed